 How All-Natural Whey Protein Improves Nutrition, Taste and Texture

 The Grande Bravo product line has several variations designed to provide different flavor and texture options that meet varying formulation challenges.
-By focusing on functionality, we are able to create a versatile ingredient that can be used as a low-cost, low-fat replacement for expensive, high-fat dairy ingredients such as cream, butter, fat, and cream cheese.
+By focusing on functionality, we are able to create a versatile low-fat ingredient that can partially replace high-fat dairy ingredients.

-As a result, food scientists are able to streamline their supply chains, lower the cost of their ingredients and reduce the fat and calorie content.
-Most importantly, they are able to maintain the same high quality, great taste and texture of the original.
+As a result, food scientists are able to streamline their supply chains, optimize ingredient costs and reduce the fat and calorie content.
+Most importantly, they are able to maintain and often improve the high quality, great taste and texture of the original.

-Improving quality and reducing costs does not need to be at odds.
-To learn more about how you can use Grande Bravo to create great tasting lower-cost, lower-fat alternatives for your dairy-based sauces, dressings and other applications, please contact us today!
+Improving nutrition and quality while optimizing costs does not need to be at odds.
+Learn more about how you can use Grande Bravo to create great tasting lower-fat alternatives for your dairy-based sauces, dressings and other applications, please contact us today!